doofinder/doofinder-prestashop/README.md

 > [!NOTE]
 > Keep in mind that for versions prior to 1.7 PrestaShop will ask you to delete the `install` folder and rename the `admin` folder located in the `html` directory.
-> For newer versions this is done automatically, and accessin `/admin` will redirect you to the correct url.
+> For newer versions this is done automatically, and accessing `/admin` will redirect you to the correct url.
 If this no happens, simply check the admin folder name inside the `html` directory and use it to access to the Admin Dashboard.

 ## Xdebug ready to use